Vyral/scott-hoffman/_posts/2020-04-29-know-the-difference-between-hiring-talent--non-talent.md

 So what’s the difference between talent and non-talent?&nbsp;

 * Non-talent brings you problems—**talent finds solutions.**
-* Non-talent doesn’t fulfils your needs and ends up giving your job back to you—**talent shares your goals and fulfills your needs as a natural byproduct of fulfilling their own.**
+* Non-talent doesn’t fulfil your needs and ends up giving your job back to you—**talent shares your goals and fulfills your needs as a natural byproduct of fulfilling their own.**
 * Non-talent doesn’t know what they want and isn’t searching—**talent knows what they want and actively seeks it out.**
 * Non-talent requires pushing—**talent pushes you.**
 * Non-talent doesn’t know where the bar is set—**talent raises the bar.**
 * Non-talent repels talent—**talent demands to be associated with talent.**
 * Non-talent can’t back up their actions and results—**talent speaks the language of action and results.**

 Use these points as insight into who you should be recruiting for your team.
-And if we can ever help you with your business in any other way, feel free to give us a call.
+If we can ever help you with your business in any other way, feel free to give us a call.
 We’d love to help you.